manuelernestog/astrofy/README.md

 #### Layout Components

 The `BaseHead`, `Footer`, `Header` and `SideBar` components are already included in the layout sistem.
-To change the website content you can edit the content of this componenets.
+To change the website content you can edit the content of this components.

 ##### SideBar

 In the Sidebar you can change the links to all your website pages.

 You can change your avatar shape using [mask classes](https://daisyui.com/components/mask/).